alfredo1995/recyclable-scroll-view/README.md

     Logic: Implementing infinite scroll functionality for a ScrollView, allowing items to dynamically reposition themselves when dragging or scrolling the ScrollView.

-    ScrollRect to allow scrolling and moving ("unconstrained") based on scrollContent properties, respectively.
+    ScrollRect to allow ("unrestricted") scrolling and movement based on the scrollContent properties, respectively.

-    Determining when an object starts to be dragged.
-Using an OnBeginDrag(PointerEventData eventData) callback function that is part of the IBeginDragHandler interface.

-    Determining while an object is being dragged (during pointer movement).
-Using OnDrag(PointerEventData eventData) callback function from IDragHandler interface.
+    Determining when an object starts dragging with an OnBeginDrag function.
+While an object is being dragged (during pointer movement).
+Using the OnDrag function

-    Scroll event, movement of the mouse scroll wheel.
-Using an OnScroll(PointerEventData eventData) callback from the IScrollHandler interface.
-OnViewScroll() function to handle scroll events in a view component.
+    Scroll event, mouse scroll wheel movement.
+Returning the OnScroll call.
+Using the OnViewScroll() Function to handle scroll events in a view component.

     ReachedThreshold(Transform item) function checking whether an item has reached the limit for scrolling out of view in a ScrollView, based on the orientation (vertical or horizontal) of the ScrollView and the user's dragging direction.